How to: Access different WaterlooWorks job boards

 To search for co-op jobs on this board, follow the steps below:

 Co-op students: If you find a job through the "Other" job board that you think could be eligible for co-op credit, follow these steps to submit an Arranged Own Job form.

 |Hire Waterloo: Full-time jobs||As a graduating student (Bachelor, Masters, Doctorate), you can participate in the job search process beginning in the fall term prior to convocation.

 To search for graduating or full-time jobs, select "Hire Waterloo Full-time Jobs" from your WaterlooWorks dashboard.
 Check daily beginning in September - organizations start recruiting in the fall for graduating students from both co-op and regular program.

 |External Job Boards||This portal contains a number of job boards containing a variety of jobs, some of which could be eligible for co-op credit through the arrange own job process or as an EDGE work/community experience.

 To search for jobs on WaterlooWorks, you must be on a recruiting term and unemployed for the upcoming work term.
-You must also have accepted the code of conduct and submitted your job search intentions on WaterlooWorks.
+You must also have accepted the terms and conditions and submitted your job search intentions on WaterlooWorks.